Jason9x/LimitlessFit-Server/README.md

 # LimitlessFit Server

-LimitlessFit-Server is the backend API for the LimitlessFit web application, developed with C# and .NET Core 9.
-It provides secure authentication, notifications, localization, real-time communication, user management, and order management using MySQL as the database.
+LimitlessFit-Server is the C# and .NET Core 9 implementation of the LimitlessFit web application server-side API with secure authentication, notifications, localization, real-time communication, user management, and order management using MySQL as a database.

 ## Features

-- **Authentication**: Secure login and registration system with token-based authentication (JWT).
+- **Authentication**: Token-based secure login and signup system with JWT.
-- **Real-Time Notifications**: Push real-time notifications to clients for updates and alerts.
+- **Real-Time Notifications**: Push real-time notification to clients for update and alerts.
 - **Localization Support**: Multi-language backend support for localized content.
-- **Websockets**: Real-time communication using websockets for instant updates.
+- **Websockets**: Live updates through websockets for immediate updates.
-- **User Management**: Admin-controlled user role management and account management.
+- **User Management**: Admin-controlled user role handling and account handling.
-- **Order Management**: API endpoints for managing fitness-related orders and transactions.
+- **Order Management**: API routes for order and transaction handling in relation to fitness.

-## Technologies Used
+## Used Technologies

-- **C#** and **.NET Core 9** for the backend framework
+- **.NET Core 9** and **C#** for the backend
-- **MySQL** for database storage
+- **MySQL** for database
 - **JWT** (JSON Web Tokens) for authentication
-- **SignalR** for real-time communication
+- **SignalR** for real-time functionality
 - **Entity Framework Core** for database management and ORM

 ## Installation